Do What U Want: Music video

-However, the bundle as well as the video was not released in December; Gaga later released a statement in her social networking website Little Monsters that the video was delayed since the singer was given just one week to plan and complete it, like the video for "Applause".
+However, the bundle as well as the video was not released in December.
+Gaga later released a statement in her social networking website Little Monsters that the video was delayed since the singer was given just one week to plan and complete it, like the video for "Applause".
 She added that it was unlike her since she preferred planning her videos over a period of time to honor her creativity.
 The clip remained unreleased and on June 19, 2014, celebrity news website TMZ published footage from the video showing sexually suggestive scenes.
 In one of them, Kelly, playing a doctor, reaches under a sheet covering a naked Gaga, causing her to moan.
-In another scene, Richardson appeared to be photographing Gaga as she writhes on newspapers, which was compared to Jelena Karleuša's 2013 artwork for "Baš je dobro biti ja".
 Pitchfork described the video as "Kelly hosting a softcore orgy with Gaga's anesthetized body".
-According to the TMZ report, the video was cancelled possibly due to weariness and fear of backlash for Kelly's past trial on child pornography, as well as sexual harassment claims by several models who had previously worked with Richardson.
-According to Page Sixs unnamed source, "[She] had a video directed by an alleged sexual predator, starring another sexual predator [...]
-With the theme, 'I'm going to do whatever I want with your body'?
-It was literally an ad for rape."
 Daisy Jones of Dazed said it was for the better that the video was not released.
 She opined the song's lyrics, Kelly's and Richardson's involvement, and the music video's concept were "bad ideas all around."